orange432/enigma-chat/readme.md

 - React
 - GraphQL
 - Sass
-- Mongoose
-- Redis
+- SQLite

 ## How are my messages encrypted?
-All messages are encrypted using AES-256-GCM.
+All messages are encrypted using OpenPGP.